 E – Excite your customers about your products

-By training your staff to have a positive attitude at all times, you help them create exceptional customer service at all times.
+By training your staff to have a positive attitude at all times, you help them create an exceptional customer service experience at all times.

 10. Use “Click and Collect” offers

 If you sell your products online then you can offer “Click and Collect” at your store as it helps get people to your physical location and can help you gain more sales.
 Research shows the “Click and Collect” option “combines the most convenient elements of the brick-and-mortar and e-commerce channels” but this also comes with its own set of drawbacks.

 In order for this tip to work, retail shops must have accurate and up-to-date information on inventory and stock.
 If this is not accurate, you can be barraged with too many orders and not enough inventory.
 This is where the Connecteam employee management app can help again because studies show that “sellers may need to overhaul their approach to inventory management and their supply chain to enable rapid order fulfillment”.
 Through the app, you can ensure all stock and inventory is accurate in real-time and you can easily implement the “Click and Collect” offers because you know what you do and don’t have in stock.